uncle-sola/prg-devops/ArmTemplates/network.md

 virtualNetworkPrefix: (required) string

 Prefix for the virtual network resources.
-Usually of the form dfc-env-proj
+Usually of the form prg-env-proj

 virtualNetworkAddressPrefix: (optional) string